procf/colloids-setup/07-Accessing-Discovery.md

 ssh -Y your_username@login.discovery.neu.edu
 ```
 You can test if this worked with the command `xeyes` which will make a pair of eyes appear in the corner of your screen that follow your cursors movement.

-To learn more about connecting to Discovery, see [Connecting to Discovery](https://rc-docs.northeastern.edu/en/latest/get_started/connect.html#mac) in the Discovery docs.
 <br>
 <br>
 ## Learning How to Use Discovery